sguox002/leetcode/leetcode-all.md

 ->>

 ### two state interlace
+<<-600	Non-negative Integers without Consecutive Ones    		34.3%	Hard
+given n, find the number of integers without consecutive ones.
+dp: convert n to binary. previous is 1, then current need to be 0, previous 0, current one can be 1/0 dp0[i]: number of integers with ith bit is 0. dp1[i]: number of integers with ith bit is 1. dp0[i]=dp0[i-1]+dp1[i-1] dp1[i]=dp0[i-1] subtract the overcount.
+->>

 <<-964	Least Operators to Express Number    		44.5%	Hard
 given a positive integer x, use +-*/ and x to represent any number. x/x->get x^0